doiotyourself/doiotyourself.github.io/_posts/2023-01-26-VSCodium-Extensions.md

 Paste image directly from clipboard to markdown.

-Needs xclip which can be installed through Muon package manager
+Needs xclip which can be installed through Muon package manager.

 *Keyboard shortcut `Ctrl+Alt+v`*